mobixsoftwarestudio/mobix-playbook/6-project-management.md

 #### Bug Reports

-In case we're having a QA phase (for both Homologation/Production), our process needs to be as smooth as possible.
-Thus, we provide a form for the users to reports adjustments and bug reports.
-The structure of the form relies on the project type (Web or Mobile).
+Homologation/Production phase, our process needs to be as smooth as possible.
+Thus, we provide a Service Desk for users to reports adjustments and bug reports.
+Its structure adapts on the project type (Web or Mobile).

 The main points for report are:

 * Name
-* Email
+* Email (optional)
 * Environment (Dev, Homologation, Production)
 * Current Behaviour (Here you tell us briefly what's going on)
 * Executed Flow (Tell us what you did with a higher description)
 * This bug happens in...
-(Multiple browsers/Chrome/Firefox/Safari)
+(Multiple browsers/Chrome/Firefox/Safari)(Iphone [Type], Android [Type])
 * Resolution (Responsive (All resolutions), Start from Mobile to Tablet, Only Tablet, Web)
 * Priority (P0 (ASAP), P1(Fundamental), P2(Important), P3(Wanted))
 * Attachments (Video and/or Screenshots)